 - Desktop Application Requirements (Timing System Users): Meet Maestro installer requires the 64 bit version of Windows 7 or newer.

 - RAM Recommendation: We suggest at least 4 GB RAM to ensure long reports etc display efficiently.
-Chromebooks are not a good fit since they usually only have 2 GB RAM, and cannot be used with Dolphin.
+Chromebooks are not a good fit since they usually only have 2 GB RAM, and cannot be used with Dolphin (and possibly other timing systems).
 If you need to use a Chromebook make sure to increase the RAM.

 When you click on the Meet Maestro button in SwimTopia (after merging), you’ll be taken to Meet Maestro in a new window.